 Beginning in 2026, PAs will be asked to renew their registration in accordance with CPSO’s regular annual renewal process.

-Will PAs be required to carry professional liability insurance?
+Do PAs need to carry professional liability insurance?

 Yes.
-All regulated health care professionals, including PAs, will be required to have professional liability protection.
-PAs will be required to hold at least $10 million in professional liability insurance issued by a company licensed to carry on business in the province.
+All regulated health care professionals, including PAs, must have professional liability protection.
+PAs are required to hold at least $10 million in professional liability insurance issued by a company licensed to carry on business in the province.
+Please note that standard HIROC policy may not include coverage for regulatory matters such as CPSO complaints.
+PAs will need to ensure that their professional liability insurance includes this coverage, as well as coverage for civil proceedings, and should contact their insurance provider to confirm.

-Members of the Canadian Association of Physician Assistants (CAPA) have access to a group insurance policy offered by BMS Canada Risk Service Ltd. For more information, please contact CAPA.
+For PAs seeking insurance coverage, members of the Canadian Association of Physician Assistants (CAPA) have access to a group insurance policy offered by BMS Canada Risk Service Ltd. For more information, please contact CAPA or BMS.

 Do PAs need to fulfil any Continuing Professional Development (CPD) requirements?